-This property describes the active participation of an instance of E39 Actor in an instance of
+This property describes the active participation of an instance of E39 Actor in an instance of E7 Activity.

-E7 Activity.

 It implies causal or legal responsibility.

-P14.1 in the role of: E55 Type

-This property specifies the nature of an actor's participation in an activity.
+The P14.1 in the role of property of the property specifies the nature of an Actor's participation.